huss2342/vue2_to_vue3_migration_tool/README.md

 - Will miss semicolons or make other minor syntax errors
 - Complex or nested structures might require manual review and adjustment
 - It will have issues with lines that use regex
+- Review the input.txt and output.txt files for current limitation

 ## Usage
 1. Place your Vue2 component code in the `input.txt` file.